OSGeo/PROJ/docs/source/resource_files.rst

 .. _user_writable_directory:

+- .. versionadded:: 7.0

-- The PROJ user writable directory, which is :
+  The PROJ user writable directory, which is :

     * on Windows, ${LOCALAPPDATA}/proj
     * on MacOSX, ${HOME}/Library/Application Support/proj